-In 1668, 13 January, Thomas Cole, a Quaker name also, took of 300 acres on the side of what is now the basin.
-Coles tract, which he ultimately increased to 550 acres, was patented to him in fee and common socage for the yearly rent of 11 shillings gold and an equal fee upon every alienation of the land.
-His property was subsequently the property of Thomas Todd, was called “Todd’s range,” and was least at the quilt – rent of 10s 2½ d per annum, or less then as farthing per acre.
-It would all of it rent today, in free, for a dollar a square foot.
-In June, 1668, Mr. John Howard patented 200 acres in “timber that,” paying a rental of four shillings sterling.
+In 1668, 13 January, Thomas Cole, a Quaker name also, took off 300 acres on the side of what is now the basin.
+Coles track, which he ultimately increased to 550 acres, was patented to him in fee and common socage for the yearly rent of 11 shillings gold and an equal fee upon every alienation of the land.
+His property was subsequently the property of Thomas Todd, was called “Todd’s range,” and was least at the quilt – rent of 10s 2½ d per annum, or less than a farthing per acre.
+It would all of it rent today, for free, for a dollar a square foot.
+In June 1668, Mr. John Howard patented 200 acres in “timber that,” paying a rental of four shillings sterling.

 OUR LEASEHOLD SYSTEM